HacKanCuBa/blake2signer/README.md

 Both the `secret` and `personalisation` parameters are derived so they have no size limit.
 Input data can always be arbitrarily long.

-A secure pseudorandom salt of the maximum allowed size for the hasher is generated for each signature internally and can't be manually set.
+A secure pseudorandom salt of the maximum allowed size for the hasher is generated for each signature internally and can't be manually set, meaning that every produced signature is non-deterministic so even if the payload doesn't change each signed payload will be different and unique.
 Other packages usually refer to salt as something to add to the secret to prevent signer misuse, but here we have the *personalisation* parameter for that.

 All classes share the following initialisation parameters: